schmanu/ale-blog/src/content/published-work/berlin-is-a-bitch-and-then-you-marry/index.md

 image: screenshot-2021-02-17-at-19.25.45.png
 draft: true
 ---
-*This is the original text from the one published in German [here ](https://dieverpeilte.de/berlin-is-a-bitch-and-then-you-marry/)on January 2021.*
+*This is the original text from the one published in German in Dieverpeilte [here ](https://dieverpeilte.de/berlin-is-a-bitch-and-then-you-marry/)on January 2021.*

 Randomly and for many years, I had on my wall in Bogotá a postcard with Nefertiti, the TV Tower and the Parthenon that said “Berlin is a bitch, and then you marry”.
 Little did I know how years later the postcard would make sense as I saw my life tremendously transformed by my decision to move to Germany.